What Is Dual Diagnosis?

 Usually, the first step in the addiction treatment process is detoxification.
 It works to flush all the toxins from the body in order to start the treatment fresh.
 Once this initial stage is over, a patient will then start treatment for their disorders.
 All programs include both medical and psychiatric procedures in order to treat symptoms, help the system start going back to normal, fix any major chemical and neurological imbalances, etc.

 For outpatient programs, there are different service settings to pick from.
 A partial hospitalization program, for instance, is almost as intense as an inpatient program.
 It requires up to 5 to 6 visits a week.
 Another more moderate option is the intensive outpatient program.
 Visits are less frequent and don’t last as long ‒ only a few hours a day.
-As a "rule of thumb", the milder the symptoms, the less visits are required, although only a practitioner can say how frequent they should be.
+As a "rule of thumb", the milder the symptoms, the fewer visits are required (although only a practitioner can say how frequent they should be).

 You Can Get Help Right Now

 If you or a loved one suffer the afflictions of dual diagnosis in Maryland or any other state, we at The Freedom Center can understand and want to help.
-We offer programs with dual diagnosis plans that can help you address both disorders and transition at your own pace into sobriety.
+Our dual diagnosis treatment center offers programs with plans that can help you address both disorders and transition at your own pace into sobriety.

-Our programs offer everything from the basics, such as therapy and medical help, to holistic treatment and even legal aid - everything to make your life easier as you receive treatment.
+Our dual diagnosis treatment programs offer everything from the basics, such as therapy and medical help, to holistic treatment and even legal aid - everything to make your life easier as you receive treatment.
 We are dedicated to helping our clients overcome and stay free from addiction.